xandrd/Kistory/README.md

 - Structural damage
  - Creates screenshot
 - EVA
+ - Creates screenshot
 - Board from EVA
-- Kerbanaut death in the current vessel
+- Kerbal death on board or during EVA ~~in the current vessel~~
 - Change SOI
 - Record change of situation
 - Stages